mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 1. Selecting/deselecting a parent row would select/deselect all the children rows.
 2. When all the child rows are selected, the parent row will be auto selected.
 3. When a child row is deselected, if one or more parent rows are already selected, they will be moved to an indeterminate state.
-4. Select All checkbox in the header row would select/deselect all the rows including child rows.
+4. "Select All" checkbox in the header row would select/deselect all the rows including child rows.
+5. After applying the filtering, the previously selected rows which are not in the newly filtered rows will be auto deselected.

 {{"demo": "RowGroupingPropagateSelection.js", "bg": "inline", "defaultCodeOpen": false}}

 :::info
-If the `propagateRowSelection` is enabled, only the filtered rows will be kept selected.
+If the row selection propagation feature enabled, only the filtered rows will be kept selected.
 If some rows were selected before filtering, they will be auto deselected if they are not among the newly filtered rows.
 :::

 :::warning
-The `propagateRowSelection` is a client-side feature and not recommended to be used with the [server-side data source](/x/react-data-grid/server-side-data/), since it will only work on the partially loaded data.
+The row selection propagation is a client-side feature and not recommended to be used with the [server-side data source](/x/react-data-grid/server-side-data/), since it will only work on the partially loaded data.
 :::

 ## Get the rows in a group